credo-science/Python-script/README.md

 Detections require passing through anti filter artifacts, in offline mode, you can read the report on this filter here: (registration required) https://credo2.cyfronet.pl/redmine/documents/28

+skryptu_filtr.tar.gz show how we can use filtr antyartifact in all detection